 When working to come up with a total damage amount, a personal injury attorney in Santa Ana will gather up all of the bills and receipts the client has accumulated since their injury occurred.
 Adding these up will typically produce the total amount of economic damages that will be presented to the insurance carrier for payment.

 However, reaching a total for the non-economic damages that we mentioned above is more challenging.
-Since there are no actual bills or receipts that can show the injury victim’s level of pain and suffering, attorneys usually rely on a “multiplier method.”
+Since there are no actual bills or receipts that can show the injury victim’s level of pain and suffering, accident attorneys usually rely on a “multiplier method.”
 This means that an attorney will take the total that they reached for the economic damages and then multiply that by a set number (usually a number ranging from 1.5 to 5) to reach the total for non-economic damages.

 For example, if a spinal cord injury victim’s total economic damages ended up being $500,000, an attorney may use a multiplier of three to reach a non-economic damage total of $1,500,000.
 In total, the attorney will seek $2 million on behalf of their client.

 Yes, victims of motor vehicle accidents in Santa Ana need to be aware that they have a limited amount of time to file a lawsuit in their case.
 The California Personal Injury Statute of Limitations is two years from the date an injury occurs.
 This means that car accident victims have a two-year window with which to file a lawsuit against the alleged negligent driver in their case, or they will lose the ability to recover the compensation they are entitled to.